nasa/astrobee/communications/ground_dds_ros_bridge/readme.md

 The ground DDS ROS bridge acts like a translator between DDS and ROS.
 It listensto DDS telemetry coming from the robot and converts it to ROS messages.
-Currently it only supports converting the access control state, guest science data, dock camera compressed image, navigation camera compressed image, science camera compressed image, and the robot position.
-It also converts messages published on the ros command topic to a dds command and publish them on the dds command topic.
+Currently it only supports converting the access control state, guest science data, dock camera compressed image, navigation camera compressed image, science camera compressed image, and the robot position messages.
+It also converts messages published on the ros command topic to a dds command and publishes them on the dds command topic.
 Please note that as of now, the ground dds ros bridge can only connect to one robot.

 The ground bridge will need to be configured for your specific situation.
 Please see the next section for more information.